 2025 | 二千二十五 | ni-sen ni-juu go |

-If you ask which digits in myriads come after [兆] are the ideograms: 京, 垓, ?, 穣, 溝, 澗, 正, 載, 極;
+If you wonder which numerals in myriads come after [兆] are the ideograms: 京, 垓, ?, 穣, 溝, 澗, 正, 載, 極;

 Different ways to speak a Japanese number

-Before you learn numbers in Japanese, you need to be aware that Japanese ideograms originated in China.
-This makes the numbers in Japanese assume two readings, the Chinese (ON) and the Japanese (KUN).
-This results in not just one more different way of speaking a single number or of pronounce a Kanji.
+Before you learn the numbers in japonês, you need to be aware that the Japanese ideograms originated from China.
+This means that the numbers in japanese have two readings, the Chinese (ON) and the Japanese (KUN).
+This results in not just one but different ways of speaking a single number or pronouncing a Kanji.

-Of course, this should not be an obstacle, in fact it is quite simple, the other pronunciations usually appear only when accompanied by a numeric counter.
+Of course, this should not be any hindrance; in reality, it is quite simple.
+The other pronunciations usually only appear when they are accompanied by a contador numérico.
 Each pronunciation is used in different situations.
-This results even in several Japanese word puns.
+This even results in various trocadilhos envolvendo números do japonês.

 Do not get too attached to the different readings that a single Japanese ideogram presents.
-If you are a Japanese language novice and are only interested in learning numbers, we recommend using Chinese readings, except 4 (yon) and 7 (nana), which is very common to use Japanese reading, possibly because shi Chinese reading reminds [死] of death.
+If you are a novice in the Japanese language and are only interested in learning the numbers, we recommend using the readings of Chinese origin, except for 4 (yon) and 7 (nana) which is very common to use the Japanese reading, possibly because shi from the Chinese reading resembles [死] meaning death.

-Also note that in Chinese readings I put the tsu [つ] in parentheses.
+Note also that in the Chinese readings I placed the tsu [つ] in parentheses.
 This tsu is one of the most common counters used in the Japanese language, used to count objects.
-It is also common to use Japanese reading when we are talking about people as “two people, together” futari [二人].
+It is also common to use the Japanese reading when we are talking about people like "two people, together" futari [二人].

 Indicators - Counters in Japanese